Updated: Jun 30

-Ever wondered or needed to know where all those network connections originate from or terminate to in a IP packet trace without querying individual IP's???
+Ever wondered or needed to know where all those network connections originate from or terminate in an IP packet trace without querying individual IPs???

 This is the standard log output from a Zyxel, nothing exciting, honest.
 Ignore 192.168.0.247 attempting to establish a UDP port 500 Isakmp to somewhere not local to query time.

 Enable a packet capture from the Diagnostic section and capture, add at least the external facing port, wan1.
 Once the capture has run for a while, stop and then export the files to the local computer where Wireshark is installed.

 Sign up to MaxMind.com, it's free to download the GeoLite2 Geo Data.